ahicks92/fastnet/specification.md

 - A connection-based transport must handle all logic of forming and keeping a connection open.
 This specification refers to transports which are not connection-based as connectionless.

-- A punch-capable transport must support the UDP hole-punching algorithm specified later in this specification.

 All implementations must provide at least the TCP and UDP transports.
-The TCP transport must be reliable, connection-based, and not punch-capable.
+The TCP transport must be reliable and connection-based.
-The UDp transport must be unordered, unreliable, connectionless, and punch-capable.
+The UDp transport must be unordered, unreliable, and connectionless.
 Over IPV4, UDP's built-in checksum is optional.
 To this end, UDP must also be corruptible.

 Every transport must advertise the maximum packet size it supports in a way that allows the user of the implementation to obtain the value.
 Every transport must support a maximum packet size of at least 4096 bytes.
+Note that Fastnet will perform packet MTU discovery.

 ##Basic Packet Format##